NAFTA, Canada, & Mexico

 The North American Free Trade Agreement (NAFTA) is a comprehensive economic and trade agreement that establishes a free-trade area encompassing the United States, Canada, and Mexico.
-In May 2017, the U.S. Trade Representative notified the U.S. Congress that the United States plans to renegotiate this agreement, and the actual renegotiation of the agreement began with a first round of negotiations involving the three member countries in August 2017.
+In November 2018, the Canadian, Mexican, and U.S. Governments signed the United States-Mexico-Canada Agreement (USMCA), a new trade accord that would replace NAFTA.
+As of May 2019, the USMCA had not yet been ratified by the national legislatures of the three signatory countries.
 During a 14-year transition period (1994-2008), NAFTA progressively eliminated almost all tariff and quota barriers governing intraregional trade among the three member countries.
 The agreement also facilitates cross-border investment, requires that sanitary and phytosanitary standards for trade be scientifically based, and expands cooperation on environment and labor issues.

 Tables showing the importance of U.S. agricultural trade with the NAFTA countries for selected commodities and comparing trade-weighted ad valorem tariff rates for U.S. agricultural trade with Canada and Mexico under NAFTA to Most-Favored Nation (MFN) and WTO-bound tariff rates are available on the Data page.

 Recent ERS Publications Relating to NAFTA

 ERS conducts research on a variety of topics related to NAFTA, Canada, and Mexico, including issues affecting U.S.-Canada and U.S.-Mexico agricultural trade, specific sectors within Canadian and Mexican agriculture, ideas for furthering the integration of the NAFTA countries’ agricultural sectors, and cross-border transportation issues.